Tennessee Democratic lawmakers expelled over gun control protest hope to reclaim seats

 The Metropolitan Council in Nashville planned to meet on Monday to address the district vacancy.
 Nashville Vice Mayor Jim Shulman told Reuters that if the council rules are suspended, a vote could be held right after that meeting, and Jones could return to his role.

-The Shelby County Board of Commissioners Chairman Mickell Lowery said he would announce plans on Monday for a special meeting to discuss appointing an interim representative, the Daily Memphian reported.
+Shelby County Board of Commissioners Chairman Mickell Lowery on Sunday announced the board would consider reappointing Pearson in a special meeting called for Wednesday.

 On Thursday, the body voted along party lines to expel Jones and Pearson.